craftercms/docs/source/developers/projects/engine/api/site/content_store/children.rst

 Get Children
 ============

-Get the list of Items directly under the folder in the content store.
+Get the list of Items directly under a folder in the content store.

 --------------------
 Resource Information